 Leading Stoker James Taylor; James was born in Binbrook, he enlisted in RN in 1910.
 Summer 1916 he married Mabel and then returned to sea.
 James was a leading Stoker on board HMS GENISTA.
-On 23rd October 1916 HMS GENISTA (a Sloop Minesweeper) was torpedoed and sunk by submarine in the Atlantic off the coast of Ireland.
-12 survivors were picked up by fishing boats unfortunately not James.
+On 23rd October 1916 HMS GENISTA, a Sloop Minesweeper, was torpedoed and sunk by a submarine in the Atlantic, off the coast of Ireland.
+12 survivors were picked up by fishing boats but not James, unfortunately.
 He is listed on St Mary and St Gabriel’s Church War Memorial.

 Naval Reports in Market Rasen Mail.
-Limited reporting about the Royal Navy during the start of the War.
+There was limited reporting about the Royal Navy during the start of the War.

 1918 March– Shipbuilding Crisis- First Lord tells how the strikes have reduced output